Eastern Europeans buy up property in the West as Putin steps up ‘war on nerves’ - KESQ

 A record-breaking number of Poles bought property in Spain in 2023, topping the previous record set the year before, according to Polish outlet Bizblog.

-Maria Ruiz Lopez, a notary based between Spain and Warsaw, said demand has been “increasing incredibly” since the start of the year.
+Maria Ruiz Lopez, a lawyer based between Spain and Warsaw, said demand has been “increasing incredibly” since the start of the year.

 “Very often, our clients tell us that the reason for which they’re buying real estate is because they’re afraid of the war, they’re afraid of Russia, so they would like to have some place where, eventually, they could leave for fast, if there was such a need,” she said.